HandsomePhil/resume-review-prompt/README.md

 - Anything else on the profile that is helping or hurting.

 If no LinkedIn information is provided, skip this section entirely.

+Part 2B: Consistency Cross-Check

+If both a resume and LinkedIn profile were provided, compare them against each other.
+Recruiters look at both, and discrepancies raise trust questions even when they are innocent.
+Check for and flag every instance of the following:

+- Job titles: Do titles match between the resume and LinkedIn?
+Even small differences (e.g., "Associate Software Engineer" vs. "Software Developer") can look like embellishment.
+- Date ranges: Do employment dates align?
+Off-by-a-month is fine, but if the resume shows a role ending in 2024 and LinkedIn shows 2023, that is a problem.
+- Skills claimed: Are there technologies or skills listed on one but absent from the other?
+If the resume lists a skill that LinkedIn never mentions, or LinkedIn shows something the resume omits, flag it.
+- Narrative direction: Are both materials pointing at the same type of role?
+If the resume is tailored for data visualization but the LinkedIn headline leads with a different specialty, they are working against each other.
+- Key accomplishments: If a significant accomplishment (conference presentation, major project, publication) appears on one but not the other, it should appear on both.
+- Employment gaps: If the resume accounts for a gap differently than LinkedIn does, or one shows a role the other omits, flag the discrepancy.

+For every discrepancy found, state which version is stronger or more accurate and recommend which direction to align them.

+If only a resume or only LinkedIn was provided, skip this section.

 Part 3: Portfolio and Online Presence